scottefein/continuous-delivery-spinnaker-gke/labs/installing-spinnaker.md

 followed by the Spinnaker UI:
 ![](../docs/img/image25.png)

+To actually expose Spinnaker to the world-

+kubectl expose deployment spinnaker-spinnaker-deck --type=LoadBalancer --name=spinnaker-deck-ui

 # What's Next
 Now that you have Spinnaker installed on your GKE cluster, it's time to create container images to deploy in the pipeline we'll be creating later.